femtotrader/JuliaReactiveTradingFrameworkRequirements/constitution.md

 - WHILE in paper trading mode, the system SHALL simulate order fills.
 - WHILE connected to Binance WebSocket, the system SHALL process ticker updates.
 - WHILE a drawdown exceeds 10%, the system SHALL reduce position sizes.
+- WHILE in backtesting mode, the system SHALL use SimulationClock for time queries.

 ### Pattern 4: Unwanted Behavior (Error Handling)